Pedro-Vital/End-to-end-ML-project-churn-prediction/README.md

 **2.2.
 Add the dataset to MySQL**

-- Remove the "naive" columns
+- Remove non-informative (“naive”) columns
-- Insert the dataset in a table named `churners`
+- Insert the dataset into a table named `churners`

 **2.3.
 Add database credentials to .env**